sathu08/MoveSync/README.md

 ---

-Let me know if you'd like me to adjust this for actual CLI usage or add sections like *Contributing*, *Changelog*, or *Docker support*.
+Let me know if you'd like to include sample output, error handling notes, or contribution guidelines.